 The black African nationalist leader, Bishop Abel Mozorewa, has accused the Rhodesian and British governments of playing games while Rhodesia bleeds.

-The black African nationalist leader, Bishop Abel Mozorewa, has accused the Rhodesian and British governments of playing games while Rhodesia bleeds.
+Background: The black African nationalist leader, Bishop Abel Mozorewa, has accused the Rhodesian and British governments of playing games while Rhodesia bleeds.
 In a prepared press statement issued on Thursday (21 July), the Bishop said the general election proposed by Premier Ian Smith for the 31st of August was an indulgence in power politics while Rhodesia and its people bled to death.
 Ironically, the authorities announced the same day that a family of 23 Africans had been burned to death in a hut near their home in northeastern Rhodesia.

 The black nationalist Patriotic Front has blamed the massacre on what they call the "murderous and notorious" Selous Scouts -- a special corps of highly-trained officers and men attached to the Rhodesian army.
 A Patriotic Front spokesman is reported to have said: "No freedom fighter can carry out such a mission of eliminating the people he is supposed to defend."